amenzwa/amenzwa.github.io/motorsport/GNF.md

 # CONCLUSION

-As I stated above, this book not meant for the gamers, but for the serious simulator users.
-These excerpts from GNF should give you a better sense of whether this book is right for you.
+GNF not meant for the gamers, but for the serious simulator users.
+These excerpts from this book should give you a better sense of whether it is right for you.